falcosecurity/falco-website/content/docs/alerts/formatting.md

 ---
-title: Formatting for Containers and Orchestration
+title: Formatting Alerts for Containers and Orchestration
 ---

 Like Sysdig, Falco has native support for containers and orchestration environments.
 With `-k`, falco communicates with the provided K8s API server to decorate events with the K8s pod/namespace/deployment/etc. associated with the event.
 With `-m`, falco communicates with the marathon server to do the same thing.